Professional practice

 Injunctions

-Chia Hsing Wang v Real Assets (RA) Global Opportunity Fund I Ltd (Commercial Division of the BVI High Court, 2023–present): acting for the successful applicant in an application for the appointment of joint provisional liquidators to a c. $200 million fund in support of a just and equitable winding up petition
+Floreat Real Estate Limited v XYZ BVIHCMAP2023/0017 (Commercial Division of the BVI High Court and Eastern Caribbean Court of Appeal, 2023–2024): acting for the successful applicant in an application for the appointment of joint provisional liquidators to a c. $200 million fund in support of a just and equitable winding up petition, upheld on appeal

 Suppipat v Narongdej [2022] EWHC 278 (Comm): counsel for the successful respondent to an application for an expanded worldwide freezing injunction over assets worth $900 million in place of existing undertakings over identified shareholdings, with the applicants required to fortify their cross-undertaking in support of the existing undertakings and ordered to pay the costs of the unsuccessful application